fahidjavid/doc-test/docs/home/settings/slider-area.md

 ![img](../../img/homepage-slider-choose.png)

-These slides are coming from **Easy Tour Posts**.
+These slides are coming from **Tours**.
 You can select any tour for slider as shown below

 ![img](../../img/homepage-slider-tour.png)